unparalleled-js/docs-1/features/handling-binary-files.md

 This is a 2-step process:
 1. Download the file content of the file to move.
 2. Pass in this public URL to the destination app.

+You can use the **Files by Workato** connector to achieve this.
+This is a native application tha

 Here is an example of how to move a attachment from gmail to Box.
 See the sample recipe [here](https://www.workato.com/recipes/485773).